Our Saviour’s Adult Education classes now come in different shapes and sizes!

 Prof. Koester is known for interweaving the study of biblical texts with their impact on art, literature, and music.
 All participants will get a chance to ponder, reflect, offer thoughts and questions, and learn together, thereby renewing our understanding and experience of Christian community within our wider world.

 All men are welcome, first-timers or veteran.
 These occasions are an opportunity to make new friendships and renew old ones.
 For more information, please contact Dan Wertz at 847-398-7755.

 Tuesdays from 9:00 to 10:30 am, the upcoming week's Scripture readings are explored with one of the pastors.

-Click here for the Older Adult Ministry pages from the April Parish Memo.
+Click here for the Older Adult Ministry pages from the June-July Parish Memo.

 Harper Lifelong Learning Institute at Our Saviour's is one of the satellite locations for the 100+ classes offered through Harper’s Lifelong Learning Institute.
 Topics cover a vibrant range of educational experiences where a member can explore politics, humanities, current events, or history—with qualified instructors—with no exams!
 Most classes are completed in one or two sessions.
 Membership in the Institute is $35 per year, which reduces your fee for any classes for which you register.
 Anyone over 50 is welcome to join!

 The Bridge Group meets on a Friday night for a game of bridge and fellowship.